How to Create the Perfect Founding Team

 A startup can have all the potential in the world, but nothing can derail things faster than its “people problems.”
 In a study about startup performance, venture capitalists attribute 65% of company failures to problems within the startup’s management team.
+In this article we learn How to Create the Perfect Founding Team:

 Make no mistake, more than anything else, startups live and die by the people that bring them to life.